RimjhimJahan/SummerWinterLandscape/README.md

 1. Make sure your system has OpenGL & GLUT installed.
 2. Compile and run the code using any C++ compiler that supports OpenGL.

  Example (Linux):
  bash
  (g++ main.cpp -lGL -lGLU -lglut -o scene
  ./scene)

  Example (Windows – with freeglut):
-- Use an IDE like Code::Blocks or Visual Studio with GLUT linked.
+ Use an IDE like Code::Blocks or Visual Studio with GLUT linked.

 ## Folder Structure

 SummerWinter-OpenGL
-main.cpp
+main.cpp,
 screenshots
- summer.png
+ (summer.png,
- winter.png
+ winter.png,
- demo.mp4
+ demo.mp4)
 README.md

 ## License